tobek/headsoak/notes.md

   - new tag
   - ctrl+l move to query bar
   - verify tab goes between textareas in other browsers
+  - maybe shift+enter or comma to add another tag after writing this one (customizeable). it basically just hits enter and opens another/creates a new tag and clears current and leaves focus there
 - get rid of jQuery and/or underscore
+- when you query a tag, it should *not* also match notes which contain the text of that tag but aren't tagged with it themselves
+  - tag + plain text: intersection of tag.docs and lunr search.

 ### todo eventually